RosboneMako/MakoCelo/README.md

 look at https://github.com/0xNeffarion/CELO-Enhanced

 The goal of this application is to make it easy for streamers to create custom match stat visuals for their streams.
-Preset size and layouts make it a one click operation to get consistent layouts.

 For examples and additional information goto: https://www.coh2.org/topic/103744/mako-celo